Dsly1998/Dsly1998/README.md

 About Me:
 I am an aspiring software engineer, dedicated father, and loving husband with a passion for technology and community service.
 As an Eagle Scout, I have a strong commitment to serving my community and fostering a positive impact wherever I go.

 For the past 5 years, I have worked as a truck driver, where I honed my discipline and problem-solving skills.
-Transitioning into tech, I have gained proficiency in a variety of technologies including HTML, CSS, JavaScript, React, Git, GitHub, Google Cloud, Figma, Webpack, MongoDB, and more.
+Transitioning into tech, I have gained proficiency in a variety of technologies including HTML, CSS, JavaScript, React, Node.js, Git, GitHub, Google Cloud, Figma, Webpack, MongoDB, and more.

 Skills:
-Languages: HTML, CSS, JavaScript
+Languages: HTML, CSS, JavaScript, node.js Frameworks/Libraries: React
-Frameworks/Libraries: React
 Version Control: Git, GitHub
 Cloud Platforms: Google Cloud